CreadDiscans/ServiceDesigner/TUTORIAL.md

 > There are **eight** type of icon libraries that you can use through React Icons.
 > _Font Awesome_, _Ionicons_, _Material Design icons_, _Typicons_, _Github Octicons_, _Feather_, _Game Icons_, _Weather Icons_.
 > * Set element's name as the name of library's icon what you want to use.
-> * Then set size, color and other properties as you want to at the Property tab if you want.
+> * Then set size, color and other properties as you want at the Property tab if you want.

 - [React Icons](http://react-icons.github.io/react-icons/)

 ### React Native
 ![React Native](./asset/img/reactNative.gif)

-> * Before you use React Native element, set the screen as mobile by clicking one of the buttons from the bottom.
+> * Before use React Native element, set the screen as mobile by clicking one of the buttons from the bottom.
 > * You can set the screen _to Portrait_ or _to Landscape_ easily from these buttons.
 > * Just click the button what you want to set.
 > * Then right-click and add element and input the name what you will use.
 It's really simple.